ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

       5. Stunting state person-time stratified by SQ-LNS utilization
       6. Mortality hazard first moment
     - * Random seed
+  * - 8.0.1, NOTE: use maternal model 9.1 results, but only for 5 draws
+    - 1. Deaths and YLLs (do not need to be cause-specific)
+      2. YLDs (do not need to be cause-specific)
+      3. Wasting transition counts **stratified by MAM/SAM treatment**
+      4. Stunting state person-time stratified by SQ-LNS utilization
+    - * Random seed
+      * Age strata of 0-6 months, 6-18 months, 18-59 months
   * - 8.1
     - 1. Deaths and YLLs (**NOT**) cause-specific)
       2. YLDs (**NOT** cause-specific)